init-22/Autoencoders/README.md

 Autoencoders are mainly used for dimensionality reduction, big data transfer and data visualization.
 I worked on Convolutional Autoencoders, Denoising Autoencoders and Variational Autoencoders using Tensorflow 2.0.

-The main aim of a autoencoder is to reduce the dimensionality of the data by extracting important features from it in a bootleneck and then  getting back the original data (check autoencoder.ipynb).
+The main aim of a autoencoder is to reduce the dimensionality of the data by extracting important features from it in a bootleneck and then  getting back the original data (check convolutional_autoencoder.ipynb).

 In Denoising autoencoder we pass randon noise into the input data and still try to get the original output (check denoising_autoencoder.ipynb).